|

 Nanyang Girls’ High School

-- Grace Fu, Senior Minister of State
+- Grace Fu, Singapore's second female Cabinet Minister

-- Yu-Foo Yee Shoon, Minister of State
+- Yu-Foo Yee Shoon, former Minister of State

 Victoria School

-- President S R Nathan
+- Former President S R Nathan

 - Former President Devan Nair

-- S Dhanabalan , former Cabinet Minister
+- S Dhanabalan , former Cabinet Minister and current Chairman of Temasek Holdings

 - Lim Biow Chuan, Member of Parliament

-- Chang Chie Foo, Permanent Secretary
+- Chang Chie Foo, former Permanent Secretary

 - Lam Chuan Leong, former Permanent Secretary